 Have you heard of the zero waste movement yet?
 It’s amazing.
 It’s a philosophy that encourages consumers to close the loop and send zero waste to landfills.
 The really cool thing about zero waste products is that many of these environmentally friendly products also save you money.
-Since I’m all about saving the environment and saving money, I’ve done the research for you to put together the ultimate buying guide of the best zero waste products in 2019.
+Since I’m all about saving the environment and saving money, I’ve done the research for you to put together the ultimate buying guide of the best zero waste products this year.

 Zero Waste Products Are Trendy Now!

 Yes, zero waste products are trending now, but it wasn’t always that way.

 For years, I thought I was a weirdo for not buying plastic wrap or plastic bags.
 I’d have guests over and I’d be embarrassed when they’d offer to help clean up.